dotnet/corefx/Documentation/building/manually-building.md

 }
 ```

 3. Copy the just built corefx assemblies into your application directory.
 When using Visual Studio or the .NET Core SDK Host (`dotnet.exe`) you usually compile against *reference assemblies*.
-For simplicity we'll compile against the same assembly set that we'll use during run time.
+For simplicity we compile against the same assembly set that we use during run time.
 ```
-xcopy d:\git\corefx\bin\testhost\netcoreapp-Windows_NT-Release-x64\shared\Microsoft.NETCore.App\9.9.9 d:\git\core-demo\runtime
+xcopy ..\corefx\bin\testhost\netcoreapp-Windows_NT-Release-x64\shared\Microsoft.NETCore.App\9.9.9 runtime /e /i /y /s
 ```

-You won't need all the assemblies but copying the entire directory makes it easier if you want to reference additional ones.
-For __running__ our Hello World application the following assemblies are needed:
+You don't need all the assemblies that are built by corefx but copying the entire directory makes it easier if you want to reference additional ones.
+At a minimum, this app will need the following assemblies to run:

 - CoreClr assemblies: `clrjit.dll`, `CoreRun.exe`, `coreclr.dll`, `System.Private.CoreLib.dll`.
 For more information about the CoreClr parts, visit [Using your build](https://github.com/dotnet/coreclr/blob/master/Documentation/workflow/UsingYourBuild.md)
 - CoreFx assemblies: `System.Runtime.dll`, `System.Runtime.Extensions.dll`, `System.Runtime.InteropServices.dll`, `System.Text.Encoding.Extensions.dll`, `System.Threading.dll`

 ## Compile your application
 Use the C# Compiler (`csc`) to compile your C# code (`Program.cs`) against the copied assemblies.
-For our Hello World example we need to compile our program code against `System.Runtime.dll`, `System.Runtime.Extensions.dll` and `System.Console.dll`.
+For our Hello World example we need to compile our application code against `System.Runtime.dll`, `System.Runtime.Extensions.dll` and `System.Console.dll`.
 As described above these assemblies have dependencies on two other assemblies: `System.Text.Encoding.Extensions.dll` and `System.Threading.dll`.
 ```
-csc /nostdlib /noconfig /r:runtime\System.Runtime.dll /r:runtime\System.Runtime.Extensions.dll /r:runtime\System.Console.dll /out:runtime\Program.dll Program.cs
+.\runtime\corerun ..\corefx\tools\csc.dll /noconfig /r:runtime\System.Private.Corelib.dll /r:runtime\System.Runtime.dll /r:runtime\System.Runtime.Extensions.dll /r:runtime\System.Console.dll /out:runtime\Program.dll Program.cs
 ```

+If y ou want to compile Visual Basic code simply replace `csc.dll` with `vbc.dll`.

 ## Run your application
 `Corerun.exe` is part of the coreclr binaries and is best described as the host of your .NET Core application.
 Find more information at [Using CoreRun](https://github.com/dotnet/coreclr/blob/master/Documentation/workflow/UsingCoreRun.md).